-For T1 the RFzero is by factory mounted with a Coilcraft PWB-2-BLB transformer.
+The RFzero is factory mounted with a Coilcraft PWB-2-BLB transformer (T1).
 But if the primary use of your RFzero is for making two-tone signals we recommend replacing the standard T1 transformer with a combiner like the Mini-Circuits ADP-2-1W+ or equivalent.

 Mini-Circuits ADP-2-1W+ combiner.

 Example of mounting the ADP-2-1W+ combiner.
-Please note that the combiner has pin at the top left in the picture (black dot) and that two pins are not soldered to the PCB.
+Please note that the combiner has pin 1 at the top left in the picture (black dot) and that two pins, in the middle on each side, are not soldered to the PCB.

 Replacing the default transformer with a combiner greatly improves the two-tone performance of the RFzero with up to 40 dB.